 Time is the main pressure on workers in poorer and more dependent countries like India or Bangladesh.
-But also in Turkey - specially Istanbul where most clothes productions of Turkey takes place.
+But also in Turkey - especially Istanbul where most clothing productions of Turkey take place.
 The fake brands are still popular in Turkey and have a price range of 1-10 Euro in selling.
-It's a high demand but too much concurrents in the Istanbul market who are willing to work for less and that let Istanbul face problems like bad payment, bad conditions for workers and child labor of mostly Syrian refugee kids.
-"Who can make more for less in shorter time" also became a business concept for companies like Primak and others, who give their orders alwaysto different producing factories, always the one, which make it for the best price.
+It's a high demand but too many concurrents in the Istanbul market who are willing to work for less.
+This causes problems for Istanbul like bad payment, bad conditions for workers and child labor of mostly Syrian refugee kids.
+"Who can make more for less in shorter time" also became a business concept for companies like Primak and others, that always give their orders to different production factories.: Always to the one, which prduces the clothes for the best price.

-The Label is the one thing which make one shirt different from another in being an original or fake.
+The Label is the one thing which makes one shirt different from another in being an original or fake.

-Labels like Lacoste are very strict in their Label policies - and they have to.
-From the marketing point of view the Label is the promise of quality, which justify the price.
+Labels like Lacoste are very strict in their label policies - and they have to.
+From the marketing point of view the label is the promise of quality, which justifies the price.

 Labels like the Lacoste crocodile get produced separately and are delivered counted to the clothes production - if one Label gets lost the factory has to pay each with more than 20€ back to the brand.